Codadillo/lsm6-rust/README.md

 use std::{time::Duration, thread};

 fn main() {
-    // Get an i2c interface from elsewhere let i2c = something_from_another_library();
+    // Get an i2c interface from elsewhere.
+    // For example the https://crates.io/crates/i2c-linux crate.
+    let i2c = something_from_another_library();

     let lsmd6 = LSMD6::new(i2c).unwrap();

     // Physically turn on the gyroscope and accelerometer
-    // in high performance mode
+    // in high performance mode.
     lsmd6.init_default();

     for _ in 0..100 {